shannonbux/shannon-soper-portfolio/src/pages/nope-game/index.md

 ![Laminated worksheet](laminated-worksheet.jpeg)

-## Signifying the fork in the road

-The content of the worksheet itself had problems.
+## Separating user flows

+The left and right side of the worksheet look almost identical, which made users assume they needed to fill out both the left and right columns.
+However, most people just need to use either the left or the right, because the columns correlate with 2 different scenarios:
-For example, the left and right side of the worksheet, though they don’t look like it, present a fork in the road of decision making.
-The left side of the worksheet is useful if you want to decide how strongly to _ask_ for something.
-The right side of the worksheet is useful when you need to decide how strongly to say _no_ to a request.
+- the left side of the worksheet is helps you decide how strongly to _ask_ for something
+- the right side of the worksheet helps you decide how strongly to say _no_ to a request

-Even though most folks just want to use one side of the worksheet, it looks like you’re supposed to fill out both sides.
-The confusion arises because **both sides of the worksheet are at the same level of hierarchy**.

 ![Which side of the worksheet should I start on?](two-column-worksheet.jpeg)

-I decided to **create experiences custom-fit to each path** in the fork.

-## Designing the app
+To avoid this confusion, my design sends users down a path that's custom-fit to their scenario.

 The first path I focused on is _decide how strongly to say no_ to a request.

+![A screenshot showing that I’m focusing on the right side of the worksheet](right-side-worksheet.jpeg)

+## Branding the app

 The name “The Dime Game” doesn’t offer clarity about what users can expect from the game.
 After some brainstorming, I renamed it “The Nope Game.”

 Even though it’s possible to say yes to a request, I wanted a memorable name.
 Another option was “The Hell No Game”, but the icon and URL didn’t look compact or easy to read.
 “Nope” is a single word that succinctly communicates the heart of the game.

-![A screenshot showing that I’m focusing on the right side of the worksheet](right-side-worksheet.jpeg)

-## Branding the app

 In my brainstorm, saying yes, no, and maybe conjured memories of Magic 8 Balls and watching the triangle floating to the top with the answer appearing as white text with blue liquid around it.